 Most laws governing psychology are written by local legislators.
 Join your SPTA to help protect and advance psychology in the public sector.

-This is the official journal of APA Division 18.
-Division members and their colleagues are strongly encouraged to submit articles for review and to invite their institutions to subscribe to the improved quarterly.
+This is the official journal of APA Div.
+18. Division members and their colleagues are strongly encouraged to submit articles for review and to invite their institutions to subscribe to the improved quarterly.

 Public Service Psychology

-Members of Division 18 have two ways of receiving information about Division news via email lists: Pubserv and PubservDirect.
+Members of Div.
+18 have two ways of receiving information about division news via email lists: Pubserv and PubservDirect.